Overview

 Programme options

-Our research interests stretch from the early Middle Ages to the end of the 20th century, and our geographical range includes Britain, continental Europe, South and East Asia, Africa and the Americas.
+- Our interests span from the early Medieval to the present day, across Britain, continental Europe, South and East Asia, Africa and the Americas.

-The University is committed to investing in History, which has recruited 20 new staff in the last four years.
+- We are committed to investing in our History department, and have welcomed 20 new academic staff in the last four years.

 Open days